Flying to Europe with a Dog from the USA

 Inside a La Compagnie flight © La Compagnie

-The biggest advantage of booking your pet to fly on La Compagnie is that dogs and cats up to 33lbs (15kg) are allowed to fly with you in the cabin, far higher than the normal limits.
-They need to fly in an aerated pet carrier, with maximum dimensions of 21 ⅔ in x /13 ¾ in x / 9 ⅚ in (55 x 35 x 25 cm).
+Up until recently, the biggest advantage of booking your pet to fly on La Compagnie was that dogs and cats up to 33lbs (15kg) were allowed to fly with you in the cabin, far higher than the normal limits.
+However, this was reduced to 8kg in October 2024, due to aviation regulations.
+Pets need to fly in an aerated pet carrier, with maximum dimensions of 21 ⅔ in x /13 ¾ in x / 9 ⅚ in (55 x 35 x 25 cm).

 There’s a limit of one pet per passenger, with a maximum of three pets permitted on each flight.
-You’ll need to book your pet at least 48 hours in advance (online or via the call centre) and pay a fee equivalent to 10% of your own ticket.
+You’ll need to book your pet at least 24 hours in advance (online or via the call centre) and pay a fee of $200 USD per flight.

 The only downside?
 If flying with a pet, you can’t fully recline your seat.
 Plus they count as your item of cabin luggage, so you’ll only be able to bring a small personal item in addition into the cabin.